-Responsibility and Sanctions
+8.3.5 Responsibility and Sanctions

-- 8.3.17 The certification body shall hold the group as a whole (the certified entity) responsible for compliance of all operators. - 8.3.18 The certification body shall have a clear sanctions policy in event of noncompliance by the group and/or its members.
-Failure of the internal control system to detect and act on non-compliances shall invoke sanctions on the group as a whole.
-This shall also include provisions for withdrawal of certification from the group where the internal control system has been found to be ineffective.
+- 8.3.5.1 The certification body shall hold the group as a whole (the certified entity) responsible for compliance of all operators. - 8.3.5.2 The certification body shall have a clear sanctions policy in event of noncompliance by the group and/or its members.
+Failure of the internal control system to detect and act on non-compliances shall invoke sanctions on the group as a whole. - 8.3.5.3 Certification should not be granted or should be revoked in case of ineffectiveness / systematic failure of the internal control system.

-9 ACCEPTANCE OF PRIOR CERTIFICATION
+9 ACCEPTANCE OF OTHER PRODUCT CERTIFICATION

-9.1 General Requirements for all Methods of Acceptance69
+9.1 General Requirements

-Guidance: These requirements may also be applicable where a certification body operates more than one organic certification program according to different standards.
-In such cases, the acceptance of products certified under
+Guidance: This section establishes the criteria for the acceptance of products certified under other programs to be used as ingredients for products certified under the scope of an IFOAM accredited program.
+Requirements in this chapter apply to any products certified including food and feed.
+These requirements may also be applicable where a certification body operates more than one organic certification program according to different standards.
+In such cases, the acceptance of products certified under one program for use by operators under the IFOAM accredited program shall be subject to the requirements below.